touren/touren.github.io/_posts/2016-12-23-Web_App_Architecture_Ember.md

 * Fast development for MVP:

     * Ember.js is built for productivity.
-Designed with developer ergonomics in mind, its friendly APIs help you get your job done—fast.
+Designed with developer ergonomics in mind, its friendly APIs help you get your job done fast.

 ## Core Concepts of Ember: